 South Carolina has a geologic history extending back over one billion years.
 Check back to this page often for new stories on South Carolina's geologic past, and continue below for the first installment - The "Clemson Conglomerate".
-Click here to see a geologic map of South Carolina.
-You can also learn more through the SC Geolgical Survey.
+You can also learn more through the SC Geological Survey.

 The "Clemson Conglomerate"

 If you're familiar with the upstate of South Carolina, you can't get away from the red clay that forms our topsoil.
 But what's underneath all this?
 Well, sometimes stream cuts, road cuts, and construction excavations reveal what is buried under the clay.
 One construction site on the west side of the city of Clemson, just on the Pickens County side of the Seneca River, reveals an interesting geological cross-section.

 While excavating an area behind the foundation of lakefront condominiums, a seven foot thick section of sand, clay, cobbles, and unusual white rock was exposed.
 What was this material and how did it get there?

 The mixture of sand, clay, pebbles and cobbles is a type of sedimentary material known as conglomerate, which is commonly formed through deposition of detritus (i.e. the sand and pebbles) by streams and rivers.
 In our case, the conglomerate was deposited by the Seneca River.
 Over many thousands of years the water flowing through the river channel slowly cut down into the underlying rock.
 As this happened, the rock was broken down into smaller fragments and carried away (a process called erosion).
 The rock fragments were further abraded and broken down as they traveled, resulting in the smooth pebbles and cobbles seen in the outcrop.
 When the river's current wasn't strong enough to carry the load of large rock fragments, they were deposited and formed the river's bed (sedimentation).
 As water flow slowed down even more, the finer sand grains were deposited.